aivanovski/internal-storage-file-provider/README.md

 UUID.randomUUID().toString()
 ```

-# 3. Run application with `InternalStorageFileProvider`
+## 3. Install application with `InternalStorageFileProvider`
-Install app with configured `InternalStorageFileProvider`.
+Install and run app with configured `InternalStorageFileProvider`.

-# 4. Browse files with client application (IS Browser)
+## 4. Browse files with client application (IS Browser)
-4.1 Install "IS Browser" application.
-It can be installed from [CI page](https://github.com/aivanovski/internal-storage-file-provider/actions)</br>
+#### 4.1 Install "IS Browser" application
+Build can be download from [CI page](https://github.com/aivanovski/internal-storage-file-provider/actions)</br>
-4.2 Congure "IS Browser" so that it will be able to access to your `InternalStorageFileProvider`.
+#### 4.2 Congure "IS Browser" to access to your `InternalStorageFileProvider`
 Open settings screen in "IS Browser" and configure listed parameters:
 - Root directory path (it is a relative path to a shared directory)
 - Access Token
 - Content provider authority (your `InternalStorageFileProvider` authority)